Trustroots/trustroots/README.md

 ### Running with Docker

-If you are familiar with Docker this is the easiest and quickest way to get started.
+If you are familiar with Docker, this is the easiest and quickest way to get started.
 See [INSTALL-DOCKER.md](https://github.com/Trustroots/trustroots/blob/master/INSTALL-DOCKER.md) for further details.
 Running through Docker can be a little bit slower.

 ## GitHub